Here’s Why Chiropractic Treatment Plans Fail

 Too often, chiropractic care gets a bad reputation.
 It’s usually after a patient has a less-than-optimal experience that didn’t meet their treatment expectations.
 In some cases, this is due to a chiropractor’s failure to identify and treat the problem through a detailed plan.
 In others, it may be due to misplaced patient expectations.

-The team at Posture Works in San Francisco, CA and Denver, CO has heard far too many stories of patients giving up after a treatment plan was initially unsuccessful.
+The team chiropractor in San Francisco at Posture Works has heard far too many stories of patients giving up after a treatment plan was initially unsuccessful.
 If you’ve had a negative experience with a chiropractor in the past, don’t give up on chiropractic as a whole!
 Understand that chiropractic treatment plans are complex and require attention from both experienced chiropractors and patients to reach success.

 Here are the top reasons chiropractic treatment plans fail and how to avoid them to reach success with your plan.

 One of the main reasons chiropractic treatment plans fail and patients are left with lingering pain or functional problems is because the root cause of the pain or dysfunction was never truly identified.
 Without a clear diagnosis of the problem, a chiropractor is unable to treat the source and correct it.

 The Chiropractic BioPhysics (CBP) techniques used at Posture Works involve an in-depth examination process.
 It’s used to identify the cause of your pain and generate a treatment plan with the goal of eliminating it at its source, rather than temporarily alleviating pain.

 The chiropractor fails to create a comprehensive plan

 Another cause of treatment plan failure is the lack of a comprehensive plan itself.
 The plan should have a goal, whether that is to eliminate pain or restore proper function to a joint.
 However, there may also be smaller goals and thoroughly detailed steps that help you build up to true problem correction.